nivedithan97/nivedithan97/README.md

         'Predictive Analytics',
         'Business Intelligence']

-        self.goals_2025 =  'Stay consistent with learning new technologies and complete at least one project every month... starting now 💪🏽 (no more procrastination!)'
+        self.goals_2025 =  f'Stay consistent with learning new technologies and complete at least one project every month... starting now 💪🏽 (no more procrastination!)'